Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 To enable streaming, go to the Azure portal, select the Azure Media Services account which has been created, and start the default streaming endpoint.

+## .NET solution file and how to launch project

+Open the root /Functions/Functions.sln (or just open the Functions folder in VS Code).
+The main solution contains the Azure Functions project.

+When using VS Code, you can launch the Functions in the Debugger console (Ctrl-shift-D).

+For more on information on .NET 5 & Azure Functions, see [this repository](https://github.com/Azure/azure-functions-dotnet-worker).

+### How to set variables for a local execution

+Create a **.env file** at the root with your account settings.
+For more information, see [Access APIs](https://docs.microsoft.com/en-us/azure/media-services/latest/access-api-howto).

+Use [sample.env](../sample.env) as a template for the .env file to be created.
+The .env file must be placed at the root of the sample (same location than sample.env).
+Connect to the Azure portal with your browser and go to your media services account / API access to get the .ENV data to store to the .env file.

+Then build and run the sample in Visual Studio or VS Code.

-## How to test and run the Functions locally
+### How to test and run the Functions locally

-Make sure that you have a .env file created and filled correctly.

-Then use Visual Studio or [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#run-the-function-locally) to run the functions.
+Use Visual Studio or [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp?tabs=in-process#run-the-function-locally) to run the functions.

 Use Postman to test your local functions.